 2. Outdoor Treatment

 This method mimics natural freeze-thaw stratification.
+Mother Nature will naturally cold stratify seed over the winter for seeds planted outside in colder areas.
 Sow seeds in well-drained starting soil mix.
 Place the flats on the North side of your house or in full shade.
 Be sure seeds are protected from rodents, birds and cats.
 We cover our flats with weighted 1/4" or 1/2" hardware cloth.
 One advantage of this method is that young seedlings do not have to compete with weeds as they get started and can be planted out when more mature.
 If you purchase your seeds after mid-March, do not use this method because you may need more cold winter evening temperature days than are left in the season.
 If you have a dry winter, place pieces of 1/4" ice or 1/2" snow on the flats to melt every few days, not a lot, just enough to keep some moisture on the flats.

 3. Fall Sowing